About

 Introduction

-*Lugar de Fala*, the first book in the Collection written by Djamila, was launched in November 2017.
-Since its release, it has been one of the best-selling books in all the major editorial lists.
-It ranked second on the best-seller list at the Paraty Literary Fair (FLIP) in 2018, the largest in Brazil, which was considered a historic achievement for an independent publishing label.
-In 2019, *Lugar de Fala* was in 9th place at FLIP, marking consecutive years on the best-sellers list, another significant milestone in Brazilian literature.
-Additionally, it topped the best-seller lists at dozens of literary fairs, such as the Feira do Livro de Cachoeira (FLICA), Feira Literária das Periferias (FLUP), Porto Alegre Literary Festival, and Feira do Livro do Pelourinho (FLIPELÔ), among many others.
+Lugar de Fala (in English “Where We Stand”) was the first book in the Collection written by Djamila and was launched in November 2017.
+Since its release, it has consistently appeared on major best-seller lists.
+In 2018, it ranked second at the Paraty International Literary Festival (FLIP), Brazil’s largest, marking a historic achievement for an independent publishing label.
+In 2019, it returned to the top ten at FLIP, consolidating its place in Brazilian literature.
+The book has also topped best-seller lists at numerous literary fairs, including FLICA (Feira do Livro de Cachoeira), FLUP (Feira Literária das Periferias), the Porto Alegre Literary Festival, and FLIPELÔ (Feira do Livro do Pelourinho).

-Through Companhia das Letras, Djamila is the author of three books.
-Her 2018 book *Quem tem medo do Feminismo Negro?* compiles her writings from a column she maintained for years in CartaCapital and has appeared on several best-seller lists.
-The texts published in this column have been adopted in numerous educational materials for elementary and high school across the country and are used as references for anti-racist and feminist debates.
+Through Companhia das Letras, Djamila has published three additional books.
+Quem tem medo do Feminismo Negro?
+(2018) compiles writings from her long-running column in CartaCapital and has appeared on several best-seller lists.
+These essays have been widely adopted in educational materials for schools across Brazil, serving as references for anti-racist and feminist debates.

-In November 2019, she released *Pequeno Manual Antirracista*, her most successful book, which has remained on the best-sellers list of *Revista Veja* for over 100 weeks.
-The book discusses topics like contemporary racism, blackness, whiteness, racial violence, culture, desires, and affections, and it also includes a glossary of black authors.
-In February 2021, due to the book’s sales success, Djamila reached 500,000 copies sold in Brazil.
+In November 2019, she released Pequeno Manual Antirracista, her most successful book to date.
+It remained on Veja Magazine’s best-seller list for more than 100 consecutive weeks.
+The book addresses themes such as contemporary racism, blackness, whiteness, racial violence, culture, desire, and affection, and includes a glossary of Black authors.
+By February 2021, its extraordinary reception had led to over 500,000 copies sold in Brazil.

-Her latest book, *Cartas para minha avó*, released in 2021, is a collection of letters to her grandmother Antônia, recounting her childhood, adolescence, and the challenges of adulthood.
-Since its release, the book has been on the best-sellers list and has resonated deeply with readers.
+Her 2021 book Cartas para minha avó is a collection of letters to her grandmother Antônia, reflecting on childhood, adolescence, and the challenges of adulthood.
+The book quickly resonated with readers and secured its place on national best-seller lists.

-One of her most significant honors occurred on September 1, 2022, when she took her seat at the Paulista Academy of Letters, succeeding the illustrious writer Lygia Fagundes Telles.
-The inauguration ceremony was attended by people from various social backgrounds, and Djamila was welcomed by the beats of drums from her own community.
-The reception speech by immortal writer Leandro Karnal prepared the way for Djamila’s historical address as the youngest member among her contemporaries and the second black woman in history to join the academy, following in the footsteps of writer Ruth Guimarães.
+A defining recognition in her career came on September 1, 2022, when Djamila was inaugurated as a member of the Paulista Academy of Letters, succeeding the distinguished writer Lygia Fagundes Telles.
+The ceremony gathered people from diverse communities and was marked by the sound of drums from her own cultural roots.
+Welcomed by a reception speech from writer Leandro Karnal, Djamila delivered her historic address as the youngest member among her contemporaries and only the second Black woman in the institution’s history, following the legacy of Ruth Guimarães.

-Her books have been adopted in numerous biographical courses at both undergraduate and graduate levels. *Lugar de Fala*, for example, according to Google Academics, registered 657 citations in master’s and doctoral theses in the second half of 2020, despite Djamila being “only” an undergraduate and master’s graduate from the Federal University of São Paulo.
-Thousands of people line up for book signings at fairs and literary events where she has appeared across Brazil, in cities such as Salvador, Belém, Porto Alegre, Belo Horizonte, Brasília, Fortaleza, Teresina, Rio Branco, Curitiba, Natal, Bonito, Ribeirão Preto, Bauru, and many others.
-Her works are used as reading materials in classrooms, debates, and teaching resources in schools, and they are included in prestigious university entrance exams such as Fuvest and Unicamp.
+Her books have been adopted in numerous courses at both undergraduate and graduate levels.
+Lugar de Fala, for example, registered 657 citations in master’s and doctoral theses in the second half of 2020, according to Google Scholar — a remarkable achievement for an author with undergraduate and master’s degrees from the Federal University of São Paulo.
+Her works have become essential reading materials in classrooms, debates, and school programs, and are also included in prestigious university entrance exams such as Fuvest and Unicamp.
+Thousands of readers have lined up for book signings with Djamila at literary fairs across Brazil, in cities including Salvador, Belém, Porto Alegre, Belo Horizonte, Brasília, Fortaleza, Teresina, Rio Branco, Curitiba, Natal, Bonito, Ribeirão Preto, Bauru, among many others.

-Beyond the works she has authored, Djamila has written more than a dozen prefaces, including one for the book *Mulheres, Raça e Classe* by the American black feminist author Angela Davis.
-It was Djamila who reached out to Davis in 2015 to have the book translated and published in Brazil in 2016.
-Over the years, Djamila has also contributed to prefacing works by prominent figures such as Grada Kilomba, Maya Angelou, and Toni Morrison, the first and only black woman to win the Nobel Prize in Literature.
+Beyond the books she has authored, Djamila has written more than a dozen prefaces.
+Among them is the introduction to Mulheres, Raça e Classe by American Black feminist Angela Davis.
+It was Djamila who first reached out to Davis in 2015, making possible the book’s translation and publication in Brazil the following year.
+She has also prefaced works by internationally renowned authors such as Grada Kilomba, Maya Angelou, and Toni Morrison — the first and only Black woman to win the Nobel Prize in Literature.

-Djamila has participated in numerous international meetings with thinkers and writers from around the world, including Alice Walker, Achille Mbembe, Ruby Bridges, Kalaf Epalanga, Mamadou Ba, Ruth Gilmore, Oprah Winfrey, and many others.
-In 2022, at the Carioca Book Fair, Djamila moderated a lecture given by Nigerian writer Chimamanda Ngozi Adichie in a full Maracanãzinho stadium.
+Djamila has participated in numerous international dialogues with leading thinkers and writers, including Alice Walker, Achille Mbembe, Ruby Bridges, Kalaf Epalanga, Mamadou Ba, Ruth Gilmore, and Oprah Winfrey, among others.
+In 2022, she moderated a historic lecture by Nigerian writer Chimamanda Ngozi Adichie at the Carioca Book Fair, held in a packed Maracanãzinho stadium.

 Djamila and Chimamanda in Rio de Janeiro.
 Photo: Bel Acosta